titu1994/tf_neural_deconvolution/README.md

-# Tensorflow Implementation of Neural Deconvolutions
+# Neural Deconvolutions (Tensorflow)

 Tensorflow implementation of the `FastDeconv2D` and `ChannelDeconv` layers from the paper [Network Deconvolution](https://openreview.net/forum?id=rkeu30EtvS) by Ye et al. Code ported from the repository - https://github.com/yechengxi/deconvolution/.

+Tensorflow implementation also support mixed precision training, allowing larger training sizes with no reduction in accuracy (found in `tf_deconv_mixed_prec.py`).

 # Usage

 Simply download the `tf_deconv.py` script and import `ChannelDeconv2D` and `FastDeconv2D` layers.
+Mixed precision support can be found in equivalent classes inside `tf_deconv_mixed_prec.py`.

 A baseline model has been provided in `models/vgg.py` to try out the architecture. `FastDeconv2D` can replace most Conv2D layer operations.